mikewesthad/Columbia-GES-SP2020/Bowling Tutorial/Tutorial.md

 ![](./tagging-ground.gif)

+Don't forget to tag your rugs too!
 Now if we modify that script to use a conditional:

 ```cs
 private void OnCollisionEnter(Collision collision)